PETER-BIKO-OTIENO/-Implementing-a-K-nearest-neighbor-kNN-classifier-and-a-Naive-Bayes-classifier/README.md

-# IPWEEK9
-This week's project requires us to implement a K-nearest neighbor (kNN) classifier and a Naive Bayes classifier.
+This project requires us to implement a K-nearest neighbor (kNN) classifier and a Naive Bayes classifier.
 Once we conduct the experiments, we will calculate the resulting metrics:

 Download the two datasets from the given links: